TheDarkSkyXD/PlayListify/docs/pseudocode/HealthCheckService_checkPlaylistHealth.md

 -   `this.youtubeService`-- An instance of `YoutubeService` to fetch live video metadata.
 -   `PromisePool`-- A conceptual class or library for managing concurrent asynchronous operations.
 -   `ArgumentException`-- Custom exception for invalid arguments.
+-   `NotFoundException`-- Custom exception for when a resource is not found.
+-   `AccessDeniedException`-- Custom exception for permission-related errors.

 ---